-The term autoflower is a Cannabis-specific term which defines genotypes that are insensitive to photoperiod (e.g. daylength).
-Simply put, photoperiod insensitive genetics do not require shortening daylengths to initiate flowering.
+The term autoflower is a Cannabis-specific term defining genotypes insensitive to photoperiod (e.g., day length).
+Photoperiod-insensitive genetics do not require shortening day lengths to initiate flowering.
 It is common for “autoflower” advertisements to specify the number of days to flowering and maturity, some in as few as 60 days.
-However, this is a bit oversimplified as there are several environmental cues which plants sense in order to initiate flowering including temperature, water status, and the corresponding plant metabolic state of the plant.
-These factors can be controlled in indoor production so the lifecycle of a crop can be precisely estimated but this is obviously not the case under outdoor conditions.
-In general, this term should refer to genotypes which have the ability to flower under increasing daylengths, a characteristic which NWG cultivars possess.
+However, this is a bit oversimplified as plants use several environmental cues to initiate flowering, including temperature, water availability, and the metabolic state of the plant.
+These factors can be controlled in indoor production so a crop’s lifecycle can be precisely estimated, but this is obviously not the case under outdoor conditions.
+The term autoflower should generally refer to genotypes that can flower under increasing day lengths, a characteristic that NWG cultivars possess.